mstallmo/tensorrt-rs/tensorrt-sys/README.md

 __Note:__ The tarball installation method described in the TesnorRT documentation is likely to cause major headaches with getting everything to link correctly.
 It is highly recommended to use the package manager method if possible.

+If there are issues with loading default TensoRT plugins it seems that there are some missing plugins that were not provided with the 5.1.5 binary installation at one point in time.
+To get these plugins follow the instructions for building and installing the TensorRT OSS components from [here](https://github.com/NVIDIA/TensorRT).

 Windows support is not currently supported but should be coming soon!